psprao95/Yelp-Dataset-Analysis-Spark/README.md

 where review_id' is a unique identifier for the review, 'user_id' is the identifier of the authoring user,'business_id' is the identifier of the reviewed business, and
 'stars': (star rating, integer 1-5),the rating given by the user to a business

-***user.csv*** file contains aggregate information about a single user across all of Yelp user.csv file contains the following columns:
+The ***user.csv*** file contains aggregate information about a single user across all of Yelp user.csv file contains the following columns:
 ```
 "user_id"::"name"::"url"
 ```
- where user_id': (unique user identifier), 'name': (first name, last initial, like 'Matt J.'), this column has been made anonymous to preserve privacy, and 'url' is the url of the user on yelp
+ where user_id' is the unique user identifier, 'name' is the name, this column has been made anonymous to preserve privacy, and 'url' is the url of the user on yelp

 **Note:** :: is Column separator in the files.